danieltjw/aifutures/README.md

 _Rough sketches of our possible AI futures_

 - _This work explores possible futures where Friendly Independent AGI (I-AGI) co-exist with humans_
+    - Fears of AI are valid but over-reacting may be counter-productive
+    - The author makes a distinction between Independent and Non-independent AIs and suggests that Independent AI make be the best way to increase human autonomy in an increasingly complex world
 - _Due to the high uncertainty of the future, we should consider as many possible futures as possible to increase the odds of success_
     - This work focuses on more unconventional viewpoints that may be missed with our shorter term focus
     - As an I-AGI may see the world very differently from humans and this work tries to be more strange